matty-at-rdc/an-encouraging-word/README.md

 ## Why make this?

-Beciase WSGI + Docker is a puzzler for me!
+Because WSGI + Docker is a puzzler for me!

 ## How do I use this